What is Ataxia?

 Our Ataxia protocol seeks to repair damaged and/or diseased tissues brought about by injuries or even hereditary such as Spinal muscular atrophy.

 TREATMENT PRECAUTIONS & RISKSPlease Note that not all patients Qualify for treatment of Degenerative Neurological conditions such as ATAXIA.
-Patients with late stage, severe underlying health conditions or travel restrictions may not qualify for the 2-3 week treatment protocol in Bangkok.
+Patients with late stage, severe supplement brain fog, multiple underlying health conditions or travel limitations to Bangkok may not qualify for the 2-3 week treatment protocol.

 Number of Stem Cell Infusions for Ataxia: Will depend on the patient needs